DEA Applications and Denials

 This isn’t merely a matter of patience.
 Every day you spend waiting for application approval is a day of lost income.
 While the agency is entitled to a reasonable amount of time to process applications, if you are experiencing undue hassle or delay, an attorney may be able to help.
 We invite you to contact Oberheiden, P.C. right away.

 Don’t Delay: Schedule a Free Consultation with Oberheiden, P.C.’s Knowledgeable DEA Applications and Denials Attorneys

 If the DEA has denied your application for DEA registration, has issued an Order to Show Cause in response to your application, or if your application process is taking too long or otherwise seems unfair, we urge you to contact Oberheiden, P.C. for a free and confidential consultation right away.

 Our DEA defense attorneys are available seven days a week, even on weekends, to talk about your case and how we might help.
 Our services are available nationwide.
 Oberheiden, P.C. federal law attorneys represent practices and practitioners facing DEA hearings or denials across the country.

 This information has been prepared for informational purposes only and does not constitute legal advice.
 This information may constitute attorney advertising in some jurisdictions.
 Reading of this information does not create an attorney-client relationship.
 Prior results do not guarantee similar future outcomes.
-The Oberheiden, P.C.
-PLLP is a Texas PLLP with headquarters in Dallas.
+Oberheiden P.C. is a Texas PC with headquarters in Dallas.
 Mr. Oberheiden limits his practice to federal law.